 What is Kundalini?

-Through the use of many cultural lens, the concept of Kundalini may best be understood by equating it as energies similar to prana or life force, chi or vital energy, or bio-energy.
-In yogic philosophy, this energy is necessary for the creation of life and remains dormant and inactive until it is activated through spiritual practice, experience, or personal development.
+When viewed through many cultural lenses, the concept of Kundalini becomes easier to understand by comparing it to energies such as prana or life force, chi or vital energy, and bio-energy.
+In yogic philosophy, this energy plays a vital role in the creation of life and remains dormant until spiritual practice, lived experience, or conscious personal development activates it.

 The Path of Awakening